-Even when you have disabled HTTP access to your ArcGIS Enterprise portal, it is still potentially vulnerable to a class of security attacks known as SSL stripping.
+Even when HTTP access to your ArcGIS Enterprise portal is disabled, it is still potentially vulnerable to a class of security attacks known as SSL stripping.
 This type of attack exploits a lack of communication from the site to the web browsers of your users, informing them to only use HTTPS requests.
 If an attacker runs a fake copy of your portal website on port 80 and intercepts an initial HTTP request from a user's browser, they could potentially receive compromising security information from the user.

 Enable HTTP Strict Transport Security in your portal